 Couldn't make the events?
 The exhibition materials are available to view here.

 Where is the Langstone Frontage?

-The Langstone scheme aims to develop a preferred coastal defence scheme for the Langstone frontage, near Havant, as recommended in the Portchester to Emsworth Flood and Coastal Erosion Risk Management (FCERM) Strategy (the Strategy - Environment Agency 2011).
+The Study aims to develop preferred coastal defence options for the Langstone frontage, near Havant, as recommended in the Portchester to Emsworth Flood and Coastal Erosion Risk Management (FCERM) Strategy (the Strategy - Environment Agency 2011).

 The ~1km long Langstone frontage is located on the mainland immediately north of Hayling Island (see figure 1 below).
 Both Langstone and Chichester Harbours are sensitive sites, designated environmentally at a Local, National and International level.